Performance of universal machine learning potentials in global optimization of inorganic crystal structures: Summary

-Overall, the benchmark indicates that current pretrained uMLPs can already boost {\it ab initio} global optimization and accurately describe selected near-equilibrium PES features, with EN delivering the most consistent performance across the tested cases.
+Overall, the benchmark indicates that current pretrained uMLPs can already boost {\it ab initio} global optimization \RR{of nonmagnetic inorganic crystal structures under ambient pressure} and accurately describe selected near-equilibrium PES features, with \RR{EQ, PT}, and EN delivering the most consistent performance across the tested cases.
 The results are consistent with the general trend that larger models with more expressive descriptors and broader training coverage transfer more reliably across competing structures and chemistries.
 In this respect, system-specific potentials may no longer need to be the default starting point for crystal structure exploration.
 Any application to a specific materials problem should still be preceded by case-specific validation and, when needed, retraining against an appropriate reference set.
 This caution is especially important because no exchange-correlation approximation is universally accurate across the periodic table.